Living abroad

 Сost of living in Izmir

 Prices in Izmir and Ankara are quite similar.
-On average, it is less expensive to rent housing in Ankara than in Izmir, but groceries are pricier in Ankara.
+On average, it is less expensive to rent housing in Izmir than in Ankara, and groceries cost mostly the same.
+Just like in Ankara, $2,100 is needed to comfortably live in Izmir for a month as a family of 4.

 Healthcare.
 For a visit to a private doctor in Izmir, you would need to pay $30.
 The cost of a box of antibiotics is around $3.4, of a cold-treatment medicine — $3.